Minnesota Senate approves bill legalizing gay marriage

 Republican Senator Warren Limmer, a sponsor of the proposed amendment two years ago, has said the legislation will change how businesses work, clergy speak from the pulpit and school curriculums are shaped.

-“Prior to the marriage amendment (vote) in November, many people were warning that this day would come,” Limmer said in an interview last week.
+“It recognizes our citizenship, it recognizes our dignity and love as a couple,” Flatequal said.

+When asked if they were planning to get married, Flatequal said: “We haven’t gotten to that point yet.
+Nobody has proposed today, but the day is still young.”

-Over several years, voters in more than two dozen states approved state constitutional provisions that define marriage as a union between a man and a woman.
+Voters in more than two dozen states have approved state constitutional provisions that define marriage as a union between a man and a woman.
 But in the past year, gay rights advocates won a series of victories.

 In November, Maine, Maryland and Washington state became the first states to approve same-sex marriage at the ballot box.